cstar-99/Taskflowapp/README.md

 # **TaskFlow App**

 ### Description:
-This is a Task mangement app which is same as trello that allows users to log in and create task and assign users to that task.
+This is a task management app, similar to Trello, that enables users to log in, create tasks, and assign other users to those tasks.

 ### Features:
 Firebase Authentication for user login.

 Firebase Firestore database to store user login information and task data.

-Used other features of firebase too.
+I have incorporated various other features of Firebase into the project.